ubarsaiyan/bbot-richmessage-testbot-backup/README.md

 # Congratulations!
 Your bBot is alive

-This is your bBot on Rocket.Chat playground!
+This is your bBot on Rocket.Chat Bot playground!

 1. Edit the `index.js` to customize your bBot
 1. Logon to [Rocket.Chat bot playground](https://bots.rocket.chat) to interact with your bot